Biclosed sets, quasitrivial semigroups and oriented matroid: Background

-A \emph{total preorder} $\precsim$ on a set $X$ is defined to be a binary relation on $X$ which is total and transitive.
+A \emph{total preorder} $\precsim$ on a set $X$ is defined to be a binary relation on $X$ that satisfies the total and transitive properties.
 If $x\precsim y$ and $y\precsim x$, we write $x\sim y$ and this is an equivalence relation.
-Equivalently a total preorder $\precsim$ on $X$ can be viewed as a total order on the set of equivalence classes of $\sim$.
-We will always adopt this perspective from now on.
+Equivalently a total preorder $\precsim$ on $X$ can be viewed as inducing a total order on the set of equivalence classes of $\sim$.
+From this point onward, we will always adopt this perspective.
+The notation $x\precsim y$ signifies that either $x\precnsim y$ or $x\sim y$.
+In many cases, $x\precnsim y$ is simply abbreviated as $x\prec y$.

 It is known that a quasitrivial semigroup structure on a set $X$ is equivalent to a total preorder $\precsim$ on $X$ together with $F:X\times X\rightarrow X$ such that

 A proof of this result can be found in \cite{quusicsemi1}.